webplatform/docs/guides/html_text/index.md

 == Inline elements ==

-In this section I’ll go through the syntax and usage of the common inline elements used to format text.
+In this section we will go through the syntax and usage of the common inline elements used to format text.

 === Short quotations ===